Recipient: Learn About Kidney Transplantation at GRHealth

-The Georgia Regents Kidney Transplant Program encourages living donation when possible.
+The GRHealth Kidney Transplant Program encourages living donation when possible.
 There are several benefits to receiving a living donor transplant:

 - Kidney living donor recipients are transplanted as soon as the donor’s evaluation has been completed.
 This generally takes only a few months.
 The average wait time for a deceased donor kidney is three years.